quandyfactory/dicttoxml/README.markdown

 ### Summary

-Converts a Python dictionary or other simple data type into a valid XML string.
+Converts a Python dictionary or other native data type into a valid XML string.

 ### Details